Agoric/documentation/main/ertp/guide/README.md

   as it has no economic scarcity or economic value.

-So, using the fictional currency Quatloos, you could have an asset described as being "400 Quatloos", where `400` is the `value` and `Quatloos` is the `brand`.
-For now, we'll just look at fungible assets whose values have to be non-negative integers.
+So, using the fictional currency Quatloos, you could have an asset described as being "400 Quatloos", where `400n` is the `value` and `Quatloos` is the `brand`.
+For now, we'll just look at fungible assets whose values have to be non-negative integers represented as BigInts (thus the appended "n" on that `value`).

 The `brand` is a very important component.
 Most ERTP objects work with or on one specific `brand`.
 In fact, instances of these next three components all only work on one `brand`.
 Note also that their